 I don’t know why darker images come easier to me than lighthearted ones.
 I’m sure there’s a psychological component in there somewhere.
 I’ve had this idea for a while but only today did I finish what I started a few weeks ago.
 Special thank you to RawArt for the Grimlens which gave me the idea… that and my bathroom mirror.

-Below you can see my first try at this concept from 2010 and my first redux of it from 2012.
-Keep in mind that the 2010 version was an 8×10 and the 2012 was a 10×8 so the comparison viewer is a little skewed because of it.
+At left you can see my first try at this concept from 2010 and at right my first redux of it from 2012.
 I used a flat wall prop as the “room” the mirror is in for the original scene but for the 2012 redux I created an actual square room so that the mirror would have something to reflect.
 I also used a new technique to make the mirror look more realistic and used a better brush for the cracking/shattering of the mirror effect.

 The 2012 redux was a considerable improvement over the original but it was hardly the best I could do then or especially now.
 It was inevitable that I would revisit this concept to try again to improve it.
 For Halloween 2016, I did just that and created a brand new and vastly improved scene which I renamed “Monstrosity of the Mind”.

-Below you can see a comparison of the 2012 redux and the final redux from 2016.
+Now at left is the 2012 redux and at right is the final redux from 2016.
 For the 2016 redux I created a complete scene rather than just a blank room.
 I also added far more detail to the scene with glowing eyes on the gremlins and blood on the mirror (the latter was a suggestion from my dad to make it creepier).
 I also added an additional “real” gremlin coming out of the box in the lower left corner so that “not all is as it seems”.
-I also added scars and bruises to skin to show that she has been fighting against her “demons” for quite a while.
+In addition to all that, I added scars and bruises to her skin to show that she has been fighting against her “demons” for quite a while.

 The mind can create terrible monsters to live in fear of but the true terror is when the delusions are not delusions at all.
 To destroy the horrors completely, she will also destroy herself.